quasiL/Gator/README.md

 ## Required Libraries

 * `vlucas/phpdotenv`:
-This library is used to load environment variables from your .env file into the application.
+This library is used to load environment variables from the `.env` file into the application.
-It helps manage configuration settings in a consistent way across different environments.
+It helps manage configuration settings in a consistent way across different environments, ensuring that sensitive information, such as database credentials, is kept out of the codebase.

 * `ext-pdo`:
-PDO (PHP Data Objects) is a database access layer providing a uniform method of access to multiple databases.
+PDO (PHP Data Objects) is a database access layer that provides a uniform method of access to multiple databases.
-It is required for interacting with your database in a secure and consistent manner.
+It is essential for interacting with the database in a secure and consistent manner, supporting prepared statements that help prevent SQL injection attacks.

 * `guzzlehttp/psr7`:
 Guzzle's PSR-7 implementation is used for creating and working with HTTP requests and responses according to PSR-7 (HTTP message interfaces) and PSR-12 (HTTP middleware specification).
-This ensures compatibility with other libraries and frameworks that adhere to these standards.
+This ensures compatibility with other libraries and frameworks that adhere to these standards, enabling smooth integration and extensibility within the application.

+* `delight-im/auth`:
+This library is a comprehensive authentication solution for PHP, handling user registration, login, logout, and session management.
+It simplifies the implementation of authentication features within the application, offering secure methods for password handling, email verification, and account recovery.
+By using this library, the application adheres to best practices for user authentication and security.